 TRIPLE C receives European funding from the Interreg – 2 Seas (www.interreg2seas.eu).
-This European program aims to enhance international cooperation for purposes that require international approach, such as the effects of climate change.
+This European programme aims to enhance international cooperation for purposes that require international approach, such as the effects of climate change.
 A particular concern of the TRIPLE C project is an emphasis on a collective approach by connecting actors to generate joint actions and technical solutions in a more cost-effective way.

 We will combine scientific understanding with experience of a professional group of technical practitioners who will work directly with land managers.
-This approach will encourage landowners to feel that they have a voice and a direct role to play.
+This approach will encourage landowners to feel they have a voice and a direct role to play.

 Whilst the participating catchments have different agricultural landscapes, they share similar flooding and erosion problems, and each country has its own distinct approaches with associated strengths and weaknesses.
-There is however a market failure in that whilst low-cost techniques that offer multiple benefits exist, they are not widely implemented, and flooding problems are increasing.
+But there is a market failure in that whilst low-cost techniques that offer multiple benefits exist, they are not widely implemented, and flooding problems are increasing.
 With a cross-border approach we can take the best of these differing approaches and skills and develop new hybrid approaches that improve the co-ordination between strategy and ground-based actions.